 The novel was also reviewed by Reviewing the Evidence: "Marklund knows how to weave an exciting story out of unexpected materials, and she packs a fair amount of dynamite into the conclusion."
 Click here to read the full review.

 31 MAY — LAST WILL premieres in New Zealand today!

 The movie adaptation of Liza's sixth installment in the Annika Bengtzon series, Last Will, premieres at the movie theaters in New Zealand today.
 Click here to find out more.

-10 MAY — LAST WILL praise keep rolling in
+14 MAY — LAST WILL out in the UK in September

 3 MAY — TV Host